c80609a/App-Academy-Coursework/creativity/creativity_draft_2.md

     - however, representational capacity of neurons emergences across patterns, not single neurons, a single neuron too low
     - focus then on the neural mechanisms underlying the representation of concepts and ideas, looking at the level of 'distributed aggregates' of neurons
     - trouble is, we don't have fine enough tech yet to really see what's going on in real time
-    - computational models help shine light on this
+    - connectionist models help shine light on this
   * Microfeatures
     - memories encoded as neurons sensitive to ranges (values) of microfeatures
     - orientation of a line, feeling of honesty, perhaps without even a direct word to match to it